 80. Messina, Italy

 I had not been to Sicily before, so I was excited to visit Messina.
-It’s a walking town with red roof tops and sweeping views of the port once you climbed up high enough.
-Not to mention is architecture.
+It’s a walking town with red rooftops and sweeping views of the port once you climb up high enough.
+Not to mention architecture.

 Messina is located on an island in the south of Italy.